catwhitmer/catwhitmer/README.md

 ### 👋 Hi and welcome!
 ***
 I started learning to code in late 2019 and quickly came to love programming.
-Since then I've been teaching myself to code using online courses and websites before attending the Flatiron Full-Stack Software engineering Bootcamp in 2020, learning JavaScript, React/Redux, and Ruby on Rails.
+Since then I've been teaching myself to code using online courses and websites before attending the Flatiron Full-Stack Software Engineering Bootcamp in 2020, learning JavaScript, React/Redux, and Ruby on Rails.

 For the last two years, I have worked mainly in front-end development.
 In my last role, I developed user-interface components, implemented responsive design, and collaborated with a graphic designer to revamp an internal and external client portal for a laboratory billing company.
 I also have completed over 50 bug fixes that helped improve user experience tremendously.